elisan10/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  - Closures is the child function having access to the parent function's variable but the parent not having the same access as the child.
 2. Study the following code, then answer the questions below.

 ```js